vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Common Errors/Runtime Exceptions/NullReferenceException/UnityEngine Object Find.md

 ::::note
 #### [`GameObject.Find`](https://docs.unity3d.com/ScriptReference/GameObject.Find.html)
-Searches for a gameobject by name.
+Searches for a GameObject by name.
-1. Only active gameobjects can be found.
+1. Only active GameObjects can be found.
 1. Names are case-sensitive.
 1. If your path starts with a `/` then the path must begin at the root of the scene.
 1. Assignment must occur before access.
 Often you would use [`Awake`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Awake.html) to get, and [`Start`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Start.html) to use.